Chances are you’ve seen those giant mosquito-like insects hovering around your yard or garden at some point.

 Adults (especially males) feed on nectar and are therefore pollinators.

-And while they may help out with a little pollination [3], they are also an important food source for birds, bats, and other pollinators.
+While they may help with some pollination [3], they are also an important food source for birds, bats, and other pollinators.

-By attracting them to your yard, you’ll create a thriving ecosystem that supports natural pest control and pollination.
-With a few simple steps, you can transform your outdoor space into a crane fly haven.
+Attracting them to your yard builds a healthy ecosystem.
+It also boosts natural pest control and pollination.
+You can transform your outdoor space into a crane fly haven with a few simple steps.

 How to Attract Crane Flies